cdeck3r/3DScanner/docs/network.md

 ## 3DScanner network

 The scanner's Raspberry Pi devices, these are the camnodes and the centralnode, connect to a single switch.
 This local network may contain an optional desktop PC.
 A user or a developer may have direct access to the nodes using this PC.
 All shell access is secured by [ssh key authentication](sshkeys.md).
-Within the scanner's local network, nodes discover themselves using [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS)
+Within the scanner's local network, nodes discover themselves using [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS).
+The section about [scanodis](scanodis.md#scanodis-link-local-discovery) provides more information about node discovery.

 The local scanner network links to an uplink network, where the end-user may utilize a desktop PC or smartphone to control the 3Dscanner.
 The uplink network provides a Internet connection, so that the nodes access the software repository at GitHub.com.